When I first started coaching back in 2006, my coach Linda pointed out to me, that I was really hard on myself.

-Early on, my coach realised she had to get me to nip this bad behaviour in the bud.
+Early on, my coach realized she had to get me to nip this bad behavior in the bud.
 With my coach’s help, I improved remarkably.

 On my recent trip overseas, I had the ‘beating myself up’ monster raise its ugly head.

 So what got me all riled up?
 I let a good writing opportunity pass me by, simply because I had not been thinking outside the box.
-I was angry with myself and I could not shake the feeling.
-I started to dwell on my mistake.
+I was angry with myself and started to dwell on my mistake.

-So how did I move past this episode of self-ridicule.
+So how did I stop beating myself up?
 Here are some tips that worked for me.

-The first step is to realise you are beating yourself up.
-You need to recognise the negative self talk as soon as possible.
+The first step is to realize you are beating yourself up.
+You need to recognize your negative self-talk as soon as possible.

-If you have exposed yourself to a lot of negative self talk in the past, it might take a while before you realise you have fallen back into your old pattern.
-Once you realise you are putting yourself down, it is time to act.
+If you have exposed yourself to a lot of negative self talk in the past, it might take a while before you even realize what you are doing.

 Make yourself stop

 This is obviously easier said than done.
 But do it.
-Stop yourself from thinking negative thoughts.
-Okay granted, it may only work for a brief time, before the negative thoughts pop back into your brain but it is a start.
+Stop yourself from beating yourself up.
+Stop that negative thought.
+Okay granted, it may only work for a brief time, before the negative thoughts pop back into your brain but it’s a start.

 If you can banish the negative thought straight away and move on quickly, all the better.